Federated search: 5. Availability and timeout

 Similarly, performance modeling and capacity planning for the federated system requires modeling, planning and sometimes expansion of all federates.

-For the reasons above, within an enterprise, a data hub or data lake may be preferable, or a hybrid approach.
+For all of the above reasons, within an enterprise, a data hub or data lake may be preferable, or a hybrid approach.
 Data hubs and lakes simplify development and access, but may incur some time lag before data is available (without special synchronizing logic).
 On the web, federation is more typical.